 We prepare our financial statements in accordance with accounting principles generally accepted in the United States of America.
 The preparation of financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, costs and expenses and related disclosures.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
-Actual results could differ significantly from the estimates made by our management.
+Actual results could differ significantly from the estimates made and changes in estimates may occur.

-During the three months ended March 31, 2024, there were no material changes to our critical accounting estimates or in the methodology used for estimates from those described in "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2023.
+During the nine months ended September 30, 2024, there were no material changes to our critical accounting estimates or in the methodology used for estimates from those described in "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2023.